 One of my very first Photoshop projects way back in The Land Before Time was to edit a photo of myself into a picture of a notable yet entirely fake event, and it’s always stuck with me (though that could just be because teenagers love pictures of themselves – some things never change).

-Regardless of why you’re doing it, Photoshopping someone into a picture is a great way to sharpen your image editing skills and have fun at the same time.
+Regardless of why you’re doing it, adding a person to a photo is a great way to sharpen your image editing skills and have fun at the same time.
 You can also use these techniques on any kind of image compositing project, not just for adding people.

 Table of Contents